drostark/Titanic-Data-Analysis/README.md

 # Titanic Data Analysis

-This project analyzes the Titanic dataset to gain insights into the passengers on board the Titanic and factors that influenced their survival.
+This project analyzes the Titanic dataset to gain insights into the passengers on board the Titanic and the factors that influenced their survival.
 The dataset used for this analysis is available on Kaggle at [Titanic Dataset](https://www.kaggle.com/c/titanic/data).

 ## Dataset Information